GluuFederation/docs-gg-prod/docs/source/admin-guide/services-routes-config.md

        -H 'Host: test.com'
      ```

-- Suppose you have `/users` endpoint then you just need to add your endpoint path in URL like below example.
+- For example, with the `/users` endpoint, add an endpoint path in URL like below example.

      ```
      curl -k -X GET \